awsdocs/amazon-cloudfront-developer-guide/doc_source/functions-event-structure.md

 The `context` object contains contextual information about the event\.
 It includes the following fields:

 **`distributionDomainName`**
-The CloudFront domain name \(for example, d111111abcdef8\.cloudfront\.net\) of the distribution that’s associated with the event\.
+The CloudFront domain name \(for example, d111111abcdef8\.cloudfront\.net\) of the distribution that's associated with the event\.

 **`distributionId`**
-The ID of the distribution \(for example, EDFDVBD6EXAMPLE\) that’s associated with the event\.
+The ID of the distribution \(for example, EDFDVBD6EXAMPLE\) that's associated with the event\.

 **`eventType`**
 The event type, either `viewer-request` or `viewer-response`\.